JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 ### Hot reload

-_Hot reload_ is the experience of the app reflecting changes in code without additional input, on the fly.
+_Hot reload_  refers to the app reflecting code changes on the fly without requiring additional input.
-For Compose Multiplatform, the hot reload functionality is available only for JVM (desktop) targets, but you can use it to quickly iron out problems before switching to your actual target platforms for fine-tuning.
+In Compose Multiplatform, hot reload functionality is available only for JVM (desktop) targets.
+However, you can use it to quickly troubleshoot issues before switching to your intended platforms for fine-tuning.

 TODO: link the CMP hot reload repo, or the doc page if it's there already